-- Bristow Norway: helideck.norway@bristowgroup.com - CHC Helikopter Service: helideck@chcheli.com & customer@chcheli.com - Lufttransport RW AS: helideck@lufttransport.no
+- Bristow Norway: helideck.norway@bristowgroup.com - CHC Helikopter Service: helideck@chcheli.com. & customer@chcheli.com & <a href="mailto: - Lufttransport RW AS: helideck@lufttransport.no

 These addresses are only used for submitting helideck reports, and no response will be given to other inquiries.